frankRenlf/nanogpt/README.md

 - dataset in data dict
 - generated text in generate_text dict

+You can modify config:
+- config in config.py

 # Usage

 Please refer to the individual directories for detailed instructions on how to run each implementation.